-A Huawei Power adapter developed by Astec Electronics (Luoding Co.
-Ltd) passed 3C certification recently.
+DealNTech has spotted a Huawei Power adapter developed by Astec Electronics (Luoding Co.
+Ltd) on 3C certification site.
 It comes with model number HW-100400C00 and has a 10V/4A recharge configuration.
 The maximum charging power is supposed to go as high as 40W meaning it will break the ceiling of the 22.W fast charge present in the Huawei P20 series.

 Huawei launched the Honor Magic back in 2016 with 5V/8A fast charging tech which claimed to full charge in just 45 minutes.
 But with this new Huawei Super Charge technology, it may reduce it to just 30 minutes.
 It’s not indicated with which smartphone the tech will debut, but it may be included with the Huawei Mate 20 rumoured to launch sometime in October this year.